 27. Alvaro Morata

 Conte's Chelsea downfall began when he decided to replace Diego Costa with Alvaro Morata in the summer of 2017.
 Costa had just scored 20 goals to help Chelsea win the Premier League title in 2016/17; Morata had never scored more than 15 in a league campaign.

 After a bright start, Morata's form fell off a cliff and he was loaned out to Atletico Madrid just 18 months after arriving, having managed just 24 goals in 72 appearances for the Blues.

-Arsenal's lack of transfer funds were being mocked in 2019, but then the Gunners came out and dropped a cool €79m on one of the most in-demand players around at the time, Nicolas Pepe.
+Arsenal's lack of transfer funds was being mocked in 2019, but then the Gunners came out and dropped €79m on one of the most in-demand players around at the time, Nicolas Pepe.